Roemerb/ewa/README.md

 # ewa

 A school project.
-Grade management system with Spring REST backend and a (crappy) React frontend.
+Grade management system with a (crappy) Spring REST backend and a (crappy) React frontend.